johannesbuehl/johncg/README.md

 - fix "Buffer() is deprecated"
 - catch songfile not found
 - catch casparcg not running
-- create sequence-summarys or lyrics-sheets through pandoc
+- create playlist-summarys or lyrics-sheets through pandoc
 - serve everything for the client, including html templates
+- load files from disc always at item selection to stay up to date